5G-A Gigabit Downlink Is Here — But Can Indoor Mobile Signal Keep Up?

 • Connection density: millions of devices per square kilometer

-• Latency: millisecond-level response for real-time applications
+• Latency: millisecond-level response

 Band TypeRepresentative FrequencyPenetration CapabilitySpeed Capability